 The grabbing, or “stick”, is caused by activation of cutaneous sweat glands in response to alignment between an actual and purposefully imagined truth.
 It is a mode of biotransduction related to that of conventional lie detection equipment, but broadened in scope to extract information from a deeper and more pervasive level of awareness.
 The latter may be equated to a global consciousness or “planetary mind”, this being the neuro-energetic phenomena that defines the reality in which we collectively participate.

-Over the millennia, ritual invocation has relied upon a wide variety of support mechanisms ranging from found objects to massive temples.
+Over the millennia, ritual invocation has relied upon a wide variety of support mechanisms ranging from found objects to ornate temples.
 A common thread is deliberate integration with the psychic momentum of a prevailing belief system.
 Underpinning this trend is an innate human capacity to engage with pre-material domains and implant within them sustainable patterns of energy.
-Through conscious participation or otherwise, imaginary constructs eventually acquire sufficient density to precipitate into solid form.
+Through a process of charge redistribution involving virtual particles, these constructs eventually acquire sufficient density to condense into solid form.

-A highpoint of radionic evolution was the condensor-tuned, amplified devices first built by Dr. Galen Hieronymus in the 1930’s.
-The design at the beginning of this article utilises his efficient 0-100 two dial tuning system, in conjunction with a few instructive features.
-Pots are configured to mimic the now scarce plate condensors.
+A landmark of radionic evolution was the condensor-tuned, amplified devices first built by Dr. Galen Hieronymus in the 1930’s.
+The design concept at the beginning of this article utilises his efficient 0-100 two dial tuning system, but with the now scarce plate condensors replaced by pots.
 As a mode of tuning, they adjust the distribution of north and south magnetic “particles” passing through the caduceus coil.
 Sensitive Barium Titanate (BaTio3) capacitors interface with ambient energy fields.
-The figure eight (“mobius”) coil functions as a vector balanced transmitting antenna.
+An analogy to the resulting circuit would be a magnetically tuned crystal radio.
+The step-up transformer acts as a passive amplifier, while the figure eight mobius coil functions as a vector balanced output antenna.

 For obvious reasons, we cannot endorse for actual therapy any method that relies, even in part, upon learned subjective abilities.
 However, there exist countless other potential applications, as indicated by the following practical example.